Kombiglyze XR 5 mg/500 mg Modified release tablets

 The main goal of treating diabetes is to lower your blood sugar to a normal level.
 Lowering and controlling blood sugar may help prevent or delay complications of diabetes, such as heart disease, kidney disease, blindness and amputation.

 KOMBIGLYZE XR contains two active ingredients, saxagliptin and metformin hydrochloride (modified release).
 Saxagliptin is a member of a class of medicines called DPP-4 inhibitors (dipeptidyl peptidase-4 inhibitors), and metformin belongs to a class of medicines called biguanides.
 Saxagliptin and metformin work together to lower blood sugar levels in patients with type 2 diabetes mellitus.
-Type 2 diabetes mellitus is also called non-insulin-dependent diabetes mellitus, or NIDDM.

 Your doctor may have prescribed this medicine for another reason.
 Ask your doctor if you have any questions about why KOMBIGLYZE XR has been prescribed for you.